Grahp/Website/pages/Chords vs. Strokes.md

 The difference between [[Steno Glossary#Chord|Chords]] and [[Steno Glossary#Stroke|Strokes]] in [[Steno|Steno]].

+Don't ask me why this page has 8 different URLs I have literally no idea.

 Both strokes and chords are sets of [[Steno Glossary#Key|keys]].
 They share identical structure.

 When using sets of keys generically, the term _stroke_ is used.
 All chords are strokes.